IgorRubinovich/event-emitter-joint/README.md

 - addBroadcaster(EventEmitter ee)
 - addBroadcasters([EventEmitter ee])
-- removeBroadcaster(EventEmitter ee, bool keepListeners) - when removing a broadcaster, set keepListeners to true if you
+- removeBroadcaster(EventEmitter ee, bool keepListeners) - when removing a broadcaster, set keepListeners to true if you want the listeners to stay with the broadcaster.
+Doesn't seem to contribute to consistency but might find its uses.
 - removeBroadcasters([EventEmitter ee], bool keepListeners)

 ## Todo: